isomerpages/sportsg-corp/_sports-education/Sports Education Programmes.md

 **SwimSafer Instructor Course**
 Please note that it is a requirement for all swimming instructors to be registered with NROC before they can enroll in the SwimSafer Instructor Course.
 Places for this course will be allotted on a first-come-first-served basis.

 For more information on the SwimSafer programme, please visit the [SwimSafer page](http://www.myactivesg.com/sports/swimming/how-to-play/did-you-know/what-is-the-swimsafer-programme).
-For registration of SwimSafer Instructor Course, please call the SwimSafer Hotline 6500 5439 or email: [sport\_swimsafer@sport.gov.sg](mailto:sport_swimsafer@sport.gov.sg)
+For registration of SwimSafer Instructor Course, please call the SwimSafer Hotline 6500 5439 or email: [sport_swimsafer@sport.gov.sg](mailto:sport_swimsafer@sport.gov.sg)

-**4\.
-LIFESAVING PROGRAMMES UNDER SEP**
+**4. LIFESAVING PROGRAMMES UNDER SEP**

 Lifesaving programmes must not be conducted at open waters and this must be clearly indicated in the programme submission.

-**5\.
-RISK ASSESSMENT**
+**5. RISK ASSESSMENT**

 A Risk Assessment Management Plan (RAMS) will be required to be submitted as part of the SEP programme submission.